A phaeochromocytoma is a tumour of the adrenal glands that secretes unregulated and excessive amounts of catecholamines (adrenaline).

-Adrenaline is produced by the “chromaffin cells” in the adrenal medulla of the adrenal glands.
-Adrenaline is a “catecholamine” hormone and neurotransmitter that stimulates the sympathetic nervous system and is responsible for the “fight or flight” response.
+Adrenaline is produced by the chromaffin cells in the medulla (middle part) of the adrenal glands.
+Adrenaline is a catecholamine hormone that stimulates the sympathetic nervous system and is responsible for the “fight or flight” response.

 - 10% bilateral

 Signs and symptoms tend to fluctuate, relating to periods when the tumour is secreting adrenaline.
 Symptoms relate to excessive adrenaline:

 - Plasma free metanephrines

 - 24-hour urine catecholamines